mono/api-doc-tools/README.md

 If you want to compile in debug mode: `make all CONFIGURATION=Debug`

+Feel free to open a pull request early in order to make it easy to ask questions during development, and for the maintainers to offer feedback.

 ## Troubleshooting

 ### Forcing Changes

-When you make certain kinds of changes, it can confuse _Make_'s dependency ... if you're running the test suite, and it doesn't seem to be reflecting your changes, add the `-B` parameter to the `make` invocation, and it will force a rebuild of all targets.
+When you make certain kinds of changes, it can confuse _Make_'s dependency ... if you're running the test suite and it doesn't seem to be reflecting your changes, add the `-B` parameter to the `make` invocation, and it will force a rebuild of all targets.

 ### WSL